ikmich/defapi/README.md

   fail.
 - Calling `POST {BASE_API_PATH}/defapi/defs/generate` will generate the endpoint def json files without needing to read the baseUri from the defapi config file.
-- Generated endpoint def files are stored in `__defapi/` under the src root.
+- Generated endpoint def files are stored in `__defapi/` under the project src root.
 - You can edit the endpoint def files to provide documentation about your endpoints.

 ## Defining endpoints using Typescript decorators

-In addition to the endpoint def json files, endpoints can also be defined using defapi decorators inside your controller classes.
-See example below:
+In addition to the endpoint definition json files, endpoints can also be defined using defapi decorators inside your controller classes as shown here:

 ```typescript
 import { defEndpoint, defQuery } from './index';